 SHAPING A LIVEABLE PLACE Table B.13 HOU2 - WINDFALL HOUSING Reasons for Alternatives Considered In accordance with the sequential approach set out in the SPPS, priority will be given to the reuse of previously developed or 'brownfield' land within the existing urban footprint when identifying and zoning new land for housing.
 Belfast has consistently been achieving above 90% of housing development on brownfield land over the past decade and the preference is for this to continue - in this context it is not considered appropriate to have a specific figure, when the RDS requirement of 60% will easily be achieved over the plan period.
 The SPPS also states that housing allocations in LDP's should be informed by an allowance for windfall housing.
-It is intended that this would be a modest contribution in the Plan given the intention to allocate suitable housing land wherever possible to assist in meeting growth targets. rard on non-housing land during the plan period, there is also a clear preference sential that housing coming forward from windfall sites meets the same high level here is sufficient infrastructure capacity to support development.
+It is intended that this would be a modest contribution in the Plan given the intention to allocate suitable housing land wherever possible to assist in meeting growth targets.
+In addition, where proposals for housing development are brought forward on non-housing land during the plan period, there is also a clear preference for previously developed land within the existing urban footprint.
+It is essential that housing coming forward from windfall sites meets the same high level of sustainability as the sites identified and zoned in the LDP and that there is sufficient infrastructure capacity to support development.
 Option Option 1 Specific windfall policy and presumption of all new housing development on brownfield land Option 2 No specific windfall policy (rely on SPPS) Summary This option lists a set of six criteria to apply to all housing development of 5 units or more on sites within the urban footprint which are not allocated for housing or mixed use (to include an element of housing).
 The option also acknowledges that Belfast has consistently been delivering over 90% brownfield development over the last two decades so the presumption will be that all future development within the urban footprint will be on brownfield land.
 Option 2 effectively maintains the status quo.
 It relies on section 6.139 of the SPPS which states that windfall potential arising from previously developed land within the urban footprint can be a key source of housing supply over the plan period.
 Like option 1, it also acknowledges that Belfast has consistently been delivering over 90% brownfield development over the last two decades so the presumption will be that all future development within the urban footprint will be on brownfield land.
-Social Effects Minor positive effects (reducing deprivation / encouraging inclusion, improving health and well-being, providing good quality housing, reducing crime and ASB and retaining / enhancing access to local services) Minor negative effects (reducing deprivation / encouraging inclusion, improving health and well-being, provision of quality housing and reducing crime and ASB) Economic Effects Minor positive effects (access to employment opportunities, supporting the economic development of Belfast as a competitive place and contributing to Belfast's role as an economic driver and integrated transport / sustainable travel) None Environmental Effects Minor positive effects (soil quality, waste management and transition to a low carbon economy) Minor negative effects (biodiversity, landscape and geodiversity, protecting green space and countryside, water resources, air quality, climate change) Reasons for Selecting Preferred Option windfall provision and ensure that it does not dilute or compromise the provide any more clarity than that set out in the SPPS to guide windfall more peripheral or greenfield sites, contrary to the objective of reducing s.
-It builds on the requirements of the SPPS and seeks to provide clarity on ability of the Plan to deliver robust, sustainable communities.
-Option 2 does not provision.
-This could increase the likelihood of proposals for development on g deprivation through the development / redevelopment of inner city sites.
-Option velopment coming forward on unzoned sites that has the potential to impact on it.
-Mitigation Any likely harm of windfall developments in terms of impact upon the sidevelopment still planned to contribute to sustainable development. urrounding character and infrastructure provision should be minimised and Timescale of effect Capacity constraints in WWTP in the short term.
-Planned infrastructure e investment should resolve in the longer term.
+Social Effects Minor positive effects (reducing deprivation / encouraging inclusion, improving health and well-being, providing good quality housing, reducing crime and ASB and retaining / enhancing access to local services) Minor negative effects (reducing deprivation / encouraging inclusion, improving health and well-being, provision of quality housing and reducing crime and ASB) Economic Effects Minor positive effects (access to employment opportunities, supporting the economic development of Belfast as a competitive place and contributing to Belfast's role as an economic driver and integrated transport / sustainable travel) None Environmental Effects Minor positive effects (soil quality, waste management and transition to a low carbon economy) Minor negative effects (biodiversity, landscape and geodiversity, protecting green space and countryside, water resources, air quality, climate change) Reasons for Selecting Preferred Option Mitigation Any likely harm of windfall developments in terms of impact upon the sedevelopment still planned to contribute to sustainable development. urrounding character and infrastructure provision should be minimised and Timescale of effect Capacity constraints in WWTP in the short term.
+Planned infrastructure investment should resolve in the longer term.